+communication requirements

-The communication requirements of each wireless use case are shown as the following parameters - mobility, number of terminals in the factory, density of terminals, average number of terminals influencing at a location, transmission data size, regularity of communications, communication frequency, delivery time tolerance, tolerance jitter, communication range, wireless terminal (master station) height, wireless terminal (sub-station) height, communication standard, frequency band and network topology.
+[The communication requirements of each wireless applications are shown as the following parameters - mobility, number of terminals in the factory, density of terminals, average number of terminals influencing at a location, transmission data size, regularity of communications, communication frequency, delivery time tolerance, tolerance jitter, communication range, wireless terminal (master station) height, wireless terminal (sub-station) height, communication standard, frequency band and network topology.]

-Footnote #2: Physical objects such as materials and equipment related to production are called “things”

-Categories of wireless use cases and communication requirements

-As the result of organizing the wireless use cases and communication requirements, it can be seen that there is a variety of data sizes, data generation frequency, number of wireless terminals and so forth, and in each case, there is an optimal wireless communication according to the features of the communication environment and wireless use case.
-Figure 4-2 shows representative wireless use cases and their features of wireless communication.
-Values of data size, data generation frequency, number of wireless terminals, and so forth are different for different systems in factories, and according to the required functions of the systems, they use different wireless frequency bands and wireless standards.
-High frequency bands such as the 60 GHz band are expected to be effective for systems with relatively large data volume requirements (image inspection equipment, etc.), 5 GHz band and 2.4 GHz band are being used for systems with medium requirements of data sizes and data generation frequency, such as distributing control programs and control of mobile equipment, and relatively low wireless frequency bands such as the 920 MHz band are being used for applications with low power requirements (such as environmental sensing).
+Figure 9 shows representative wireless applications and their features of wireless communication.
+Values of data size, data generation rate, number of wireless nodes, and so forth are different for different systems in factories, and according to the required functions of the systems, they use different wireless frequency bands and wireless standards.
+High frequency bands such as 60 GHz band are expected to be effective for systems with relatively large data volume requirements (image inspection equipment, etc.), 5 GHz band and 2.4 GHz band are being used for systems with medium requirements of data sizes and data generation rate, such as distributing control programs and control of mobile equipment, and relatively low wireless frequency bands such as 920 MHz band are being used for applications with low power requirements (such as environmental sensing).